 - Balsamic vinegar (or other types of vinegar as well)

 Cigarettes and other tobacco products

 Cigarette smoke and other tobacco products are among the most prominent causes of teeth staining.
-They are especially more dangerous in terms of staining for your teeth right after teeth whitening treatments.
+They are especially more dangerous in terms of staining your teeth right after teeth whitening treatments.
 Patients who use tobacco products say that they need to do touch-ups to their teeth whitening treatment more often because of staining.
 If you use cigarettes or chew tobacco, the best way to eliminate teeth staining will be to cut out tobacco products.
-That way, not only you can enjoy white teeth for longer, but you can eliminate many other health risks that come with smoking as added bonuses.
+That way, not only you can enjoy white teeth for longer, but also you can eliminate many other health risks that come with smoking as added bonuses.

 Dental hygiene products that might stain

 This might be surprising, but some dental hygiene products might stain teeth as well.
 If you use colored toothpaste or mouthwash, you might want to take a break from them in the first few days after your teeth whitening procedure.
 If you are wondering what kind of colors the dental product might stain, these might be blue, red, purple, orange, or black (in coal toothpaste).
 It would be safe to stick to white or non-colored dental products at this stage for the best results.